anderson-aristotle/git-diagnostic/diagnostic.md

 # Remove this comment and place your answer here.
 ```

-6.Once `diagnostic.md` is staged, we have to make a commit by `git commit`.
+6.Once `diagnostic.md` is staged, we have to make a commit with the command `git commit`.
 What are the two formatting items you **need** to make up your commit message?

 <!-- Remove this comment and place your answer here. -->